Hey guys! Welcome to the 12th

 Entry Form: Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.

 Rules: Open internationally, anyone below the age of 18 should have a parent or guardian’s permission to enter.
-To be eligible for the grand prize, you must submit the completed entry form by SUNDAY, APRIL 5TH, at noon Pacific Time.
+To be eligible for the grand prize, you must submit the completed entry form by April 3, at noon Pacific Standard Time.
 Entries sent without the correct number or without contact information will not be considered.

-There are EIGHT contests going on simultaneously, and you can enter one or all!
-I am a part of the PINK TEAM but there is also a RED TEAM, GOLD TEAM, PURPLE TEAM, BLUE TEAM, ORANGE TEAM, TEAL TEAM & GREEN TEAM!
+There are NINE contests going on simultaneously, and you can enter one or all!
+I am a part of the GREEN TEAM but there is also a RED TEAM, GOLD TEAM, PURPLE TEAM, BLUE TEAM, ORANGE TEAM, TEAL TEAM, SILVER TEAM & PINK TEAM!

-Check out each team for a chance to win six different sets of signed books!
+Check out each team for a chance to win several different sets of signed books!

 Now that all the technical stuff is out of the way, I’ll introduce the author I am hosting on this hunt.